• Menu

 Minefield games team-building activity is great for older students!
 Create imaginary hazards with cones, soda cans, or anything you have laying around that has some weight or noise to it.
 The blindfolded person must make it past all of these "mines" without touching them with the guidance of a partner.
 Make for a great addition to an escape room game too!

-In this game there are partners - one sighted, one blindfolded.
-The goal is to knock down a pin.
-The person with a blindfold hears the sighted person guide them to help them knock over the pin.
+In this game your kiddos will work in partners – one sighted, one blindfolded.
+The goal is for the blindfolded person to score a goal, directed by the seeing person.
+The person with a blindfold must listen closely to the sighted person’s instructions to guide them to help them to the goals!

 9. Snakes